VenkataBhaskarr/TechnicalBlogs/computerNetworks.md

 ## What is IP address?

 1. IP stands for internet protocol address assigned to every host
-2. there are two types of IP address IP4 and IP6.
-IP6 is introduced because of all the available IP4 address are being assigned and we running out of address
+2. there are two types of IP address IP4 and IP6, the later was introduced because of all the available IP4 address are being assigned and we running out of address

 ## IP4